 Our principal competitors in the post-acute care EHR market are PointClickCare Corporation and MatrixCare, Inc. These companies compete with us directly in our target market of long-term post-acute care facilities.
-They offer products and systems that are comparable to our system and address the needs of long-term care providers.
+They offer comparable products and systems that address the needs of long-term care providers.